AI in Drug Discovery: The 2026 State of the Art

 AI is transforming every stage of drug discovery, from target identification to clinical trials

-AlphaFold revolutionized structural biology, enabling structure-based design for previously undruggable targets
+AlphaFold changed structural biology, enabling structure-based design for previously undruggable targets

 Generative AI designs novel molecules optimized for multiple properties, exploring vast chemical spaces